cloudberrydb/cloudberrydb-site/docs/sys-utilities/pg-filedump.md

 Before compiling filedump, you need to have a Cloudberry Database cluster installed with version 1.0.0 or later.
 The following are the typical steps for compilation:

-1. Ensure the `gpdb` package can be found:
+1. Ensure the CloudberryDB package can be found:

     ```bash
     su - gpadmin